 Section 2: Fresh Water

-All fresh water on Earth comes from precipitation, some of which is evaporated immediately or soaks into the soil.
-The remaining is runoff, or water that flows over the ground surface.
+All fresh water on Earth comes from precipitation, some evaporating immediately or soaking into the soil.
+The remaining is runoff or water that flows over the ground surface.
 The nature of the ground surface determines whether the water will soak into the ground or flow over as runoff.
-There is more space in soil than there is in pavement, and as a result, water soaks into the soil more easily.
+For example, there is more space in the soil than in the pavement, so water soaks into the soil more easily.
 The rate of rainfall also affects the amount of runoff.
-Water flows faster down a steep slope than on a flat ground.
+As a result, water flows faster down a steep slope than on flat ground.

 Rivers often shape the land by wearing away landforms due to erosion and the building of new landforms through deposition.
-A river system is a river and all its tributaries, or small streams, together.
+A river system is a river and all its tributaries or small streams.
 A watershed is the land area that supplies water to a river system.
-Ponds and lakes form when water collects in hollows and low-lying areas of land.
+Ponds and lakes form when water collects in hollows and the low-lying regions of land.
 Rainfall, melting snow, and runoff supply water to ponds and lakes.
-Ponds contain diverse habitats with bottoms often covered in weeds.
+Ponds contain diverse habitats, with bottoms often covered in weeds.
 Because the water is shallow, photosynthesis enables plants to grow.
 Lakes often change with the seasons.
 As the water mixes due to changing temperatures, nutrients are refreshed throughout the lake.

-Wetlands are areas of land that are covered with a shallow layer of water during part or all of the year.
+Wetlands are areas covered with a shallow layer of water during part or all of the year.
 There are three common types of wetlands called marshes, swamps, and bogs.
-Coastal wetlands usually contain a mixture of fresh and salt water, such as salt marshes and mangrove forests.
+Coastal wetlands usually contain fresh and salt water, such as salt marshes and mangrove forests.
 Wetlands offer a rich supply of nutrients for the habitats that occupy them.
 Wetlands are important because they help control flooding by absorbing any extra runoff.

 Glaciers are huge masses of ice and snow that move slowly over land.
 They are formed in areas where more snow falls each year than melts.
-Glaciers form when layers of snow are pressed so tightly together that they form blocks of ice.
+Glaciers form when layers of snow are pressed so tightly together that they form ice blocks.
 Icebergs are broken glaciers that have caved into the oceans.
 Almost 90 percent of an iceberg lies below the surface.
 Glaciers make up two-thirds of Earth’s fresh water.

-Underground water comes from precipitation that soaks into rocks and the ground between particles of soil and spaces in layers of rock.
-Materials that allow water to easily pass through are called permeable, and materials that water cannot pass through easily are called impermeable.
-A saturated zone is an area of permeable rock or soil that is totally filled or saturated with water.
-The water table is the top of a saturated zone.
-The unsaturated zone is layers of rock and soil above the water table that contain air as well as water.
-Tis zone isn’t able to be saturated.
+Underground water comes from precipitation that soaks into rocks and the ground between soil particles and spaces in rock layers.
+Materials that allow water to pass through easily are called permeable, and materials that water cannot pass through easily are called impermeable.
+A saturated zone is an area of permeable rock or soil filled or saturated with water.
+The water table is at the top of a saturated zone.
+The unsaturated zone contains layers of rock and soil above the water table that hold air and water.
+This zone isn’t able to be saturated.